repoDeploy/repo-deploy/README.md

 `rd git status`  or `rd anyCommand` to execute any command for each repo

-or you can `rd init https://myRepoFile.yml`  or `rd init myOtherRepoFile.yml`

-I have added some features like download files, add text in file  or add cmd loop
+I have added some features like download files, add text in file  or cmd loop

 ```